 Florida grapefruit harvest begins in October, stretching all the way into April.
-Florida grapefruit is available in market from November through May, with peak season sweetness and juiciness starting in January.
-Florida’s unique fertile soil and lush subtropical climate provides ideal growing conditions for grapefruit to thrive, making Florida grapefruit the sweetest and juiciest variety of grapefruit in the world.
-The sun, humidity and rains during Florida’s growing season are a blessing when it comes to producing flavor and juiciness, but as a result, Florida grapefruit’s exterior appearance doesn’t always look as flawless as grapefruit grown in other areas – though it certainly tastes better.
+Florida grapefruit is available in the market from November through May, with peak season sweetness and juiciness starting in January.
+Florida’s unique fertile soil and lush subtropical climate provide ideal growing conditions for grapefruit to thrive, making Florida grapefruit the sweetest and juiciest variety of grapefruit in the world.
+The sun, humidity, and rains during Florida’s growing season are a blessing when it comes to producing flavor and juiciness, but as a result, Florida grapefruit’s exterior appearance doesn’t always look as flawless as grapefruit grown in other areas – though it certainly tastes better.

 One-half of a Florida grapefruit contains at least 100 percent of the recommended daily amount of vitamin C, an important nutrient that can help support a healthy immune system.
 I can attest to the fact that my husband rarely gets sick, and it’s important since he is always on the go!

 By providing your body with a natural boost in energy with significant amounts of essential nutrients like vitamin C, vitamin A, potassium and fiber, Florida grapefruit certainly makes for a healthy snack.
 Or, it is the perfect companion to a salad.
 In fact, it’s the star of this chicken salad recipe.